 A 5:40am flight out sounded ok when we booked it.
-When it actually came to it and we worked out the details the alarm had to be set for 2:30am… Not sure how we’ve managed to do this to ourselves twice but it sums up this trip so far perfectly – early mornings and packed days.
-With what we want to fit in over the next 3 weeks that doesn’t really look like changing.
-There is so much to see and experience we want to make the most of every minute.
+When it actually came to it and we worked the alarm had to be set for 2:30am… Not sure how we’ve managed to do this to ourselves twice but it sums up this trip so far perfectly – early mornings and packed days.
+With all that what we want to fit in over the next 3 weeks that doesn’t really look like changing.
+There is so much to see and experience.

-The check in queue for our flight to Mumbai was the slowest we have ever encountered anywhere.
-It took an hour to process about a dozen people in front of us and we watched some tourists point out they’d just sent their bag down the belt with no bag tag, and a very half arsed attempt to unsuccessfully retrieve it.
-When it was finally our turn everything was going smoothly until the check in guy decided we needed a flight out of India (not true) we pointed out our visas for Pakistan and China and explained our itinerary, showed the flights home from China but he said he could see that but we still needed to have a flight out.
-Thankfully when he got his supervisor we explained to him our plan and he asked the guy if he’d seen proof of our Indian e-visas (the first thing we’d showed) he said that was fine then.
+The check in queue for our flight to Mumbai was the slowest we have ever encountered… anywhere… It took an hour to process about a dozen people in front of us and we watched some tourists point out their bag had just been sent down the belt with no bag tag, followed by a very half arsed attempt to unsuccessfully retrieve it.
+When it was finally our turn everything was going smoothly until the check in guy decided we needed to have a booked departure flight out of India (not true).
+We pointed out our visas for Pakistan and China and explained our itinerary was overland, showed the flights home from China but he said while he could see that we still needed to have a flight out.
+Thankfully when he got his supervisor we explained it all to him and he asked the guy if he’d seen proof of our Indian e-visas (the first thing we’d showed) he response was that was fine then.
 We were relieved, we hadn’t got up at that time of the night to not make our flight.

-Little sleep was had on the 2.5 hr flight.
-We knew we had a tight connection, but we were stoked to land 20 minutes ahead of schedule.
+Little sleep was had on the 2.5 hour flight.
+We had a tight connection, so were stoked to land 20 minutes ahead of schedule.
 How often does that happen?!
-The terminals are big in Mumbai so we hot footed it down to immigration and were relieved to find it basically empty and us the first in the e-visa queue.
+The terminals are big in Mumbai so we hot footed it down to immigration and were relieved to find it basically empty, with us the first in the e-visa queue.
 Processing still took an eternity.
-Then we split, the money changers at Colombo airport had everything but Indian rupees so we’d had to get our left over Sri Lankan rupees (which can’t be changed outside of the country) changed into US$.
-So Marie went to collect the bags and Emma went to the nearby money changer.
+Then we split – Marie went to collect the bags and Emma went to the nearby money changer.
+The money changers at Colombo airport had everything but Indian rupees so we’d had to get our left over Sri Lankan rupees (which can’t be changed outside of the country) changed into US$.

 We swiftly made it through customs to discover there is not a single sign in the international terminal for how to change to one of the domestic terminals.
 If we were staying with Jet airline they seemed to fly out of that terminal for domestic too so had their own process.
 After asking about 4 people we ended up at the Uber stand.
 They have a couple of guys there who can help request a trip if you’ve just arrived and have no mobile data.
 Instead of hooking us into their wifi the guy we spoke to just did it for us.
 It turned out to be a 10 minute drive through the morning commuter traffic.

-A much more modern plane and a row to ourselves we didn’t care when this flight was 15 minutes late departing.
-We were going to make it to Amritsar today.
-We’d got such an early flight to squeeze in an afternoon and evening to mainly see the Golden Temple.
+A much more modern plane and a row to ourselves we didn’t care when this flight was 15 minutes late departing, we were going to make it to Amritsar today.
+We’d got such an early flight in order to squeeze in an afternoon and evening to mainly see the Golden Temple.
 It was exciting to think this was our last flight for 3 weeks and the next one departs from China.

 We’d booked a carefully researched hotel for the night just before leaving Colombo.
 We knew it was too hot and humid to waste time messing about sussing out the plethora of different options to try and find the best bang for our buck.
 We did the same for Lahore too.
 If it turned out we’d booked anywhere really bad we’d just leave and go elsewhere.

-Our hotel was chosen for its locality near to the Golden Temple and has reviews as being the best option in the area.
-Problem was around the temple is a pedestrian area so it is very difficult for taxis to get to.
+We’d chosen our hotel for its locality near to the Golden Temple and reviews said it was the best option in the area.
+The problem was around the temple is a pedestrian area so it is very difficult for taxis to get to.
 Ours got us as close as he could and told us to walk straight and then turn left.

 We tipped out into a typical Indian backstreet, narrow and completely chaotic.
 Neither of us had any clue where we were going and if you’ve experienced how packed with places Indian backstreets are you know that even people on the same street might not know where somewhere is.
 It was about 34C and 80+% humidity.
 Once attempting to walk in that with our rucksacks, never mind deal with the chaos, or find our way there, would have sent one of us into a grumpy meltdown.
 But we headed into it totally unfazed.
 We must be mellowing with age.

 We cooled off for a bit and then got organised to head out as our stomachs started to rumble.
-We started with exploring the pedestrian area.
+We started with exploring the pedestrian area around the temple.
 We got plenty of stares and approached by a number of touts but in contrast to our previous trips to India they accepted no and they weren’t pushy.
 We’d only had a few stares in Colombo, often from old people.
-So that too was good for us to get back used to.
+So that was good for us to get back to being used to.

-Within the sanctuary, on a jewel-studded platform, lies the Guru Granth Sahib, the sacred scripture of the Sikhs.
-The scripture is a collection of devotional poems, prayers, and hymns composed by the ten Sikh gurus and various Muslim and Hindu saints.
-The hymns are chanted, accompanied by instruments and piped out from speakers in the complex.
+Inside the sanctuary on a jewel-studded platform lies the Guru Granth Sahib, the sacred scripture of the Sikhs.
+The scripture is a collection of devotional poems, prayers, and hymns composed by the 10 Sikh gurus and various Muslim and Hindu saints.
+The hymns are chanted, accompanied by instruments and piped out of speakers across the complex.

-We carried on walking the circumambulation path (a marble concourse) around the pool that in turn surrounds the temple.
-It was built in 1577 and the temple complex was then in turn built around it.
-We were reminded that we are rock stars in some parts of India when a group asked to have their photo taken with us, the problem with being stopped once is others get brave too so by the time you’ve had multiple combinations of photos taken with one group another will have got brave enough to scoop you up.
+We carried on walking the circumambulation path (a marble concourse) around the pool that surrounds the temple.
+The pool was built in 1577 and the temple complex was then in turn built around it.
+We were reminded that we are rock stars in some parts of India when a group asked to have their photo taken with us.
+The problem with being stopped once though is others get brave too so by the time you’ve had multiple combinations of photos taken with one group another will have got brave enough to scoop you up.
 Then you escape but someone else farther down has seen so does the same.

 We really enjoyed our short stay in Amritsar.
-It appeared to us to be the most friendly, helpful and welcoming place we have been in India maybe at all but definitely outside of the Himalayas.
+It seemed to us to be one of the most friendly, helpful and welcoming place we have been in India, certainly outside of the Himalayas.